The Warmth That Binds Us – Concept Paper

 How will the project be technically realized?

 The core of the project is a thermal film, shot with various smartphone-compatible thermal cameras and edited in post-production on a computer.
-This film will be projected onto an opaque material.
+This film will be projected onto an translucent material, blurring the clear contours into abstract forms.
 At the same time, special infrared heat emitters will be used to heat specific bodies and objects, rather than warming the entire space.

 During the fellowship, I will continue to collaborate closely with developers, craftsmen, and infrared heat emitter specialists to create a flawless technical setup.